mommy003/PRSice_use/README.md

 # Q & A
 ### Would it be expected to estimate R² as 0.46?
 Please note that heriatbilty of simulated phenotype was 0.5.
+As we know from the theory, the upper bound of the R² is the true heritability.

 ### Would you expect similar R² if you apply p-value thresholding in a another indepentdent dataset?
 Think what would be the justification of your answer.